Stenson removed as Europe's Ryder Cup captain

 Henrik Stenson has been removed as Europe's Ryder Cup captain with immediate effect.

-The Swede is understood to be on the verge of signing up for the new controversial Saudi-backed breakaway LIV Golf Series.
+The 46-year-old Swede is understood to be on the verge of signing up for the new controversial Saudi-backed breakaway LIV Golf Series.

-And, after discussions with Ryder Cup Europe officials, the decision was made to replace him as captain."It is not possible for him to continue in the role of captain," a Ryder Cup Europe statement said.
+And, after discussions with Ryder Cup Europe officials, the decision was made to replace him as captain.

+"It is not possible for him to continue in the role of captain," a Ryder Cup Europe statement said.

-"His tenure as captain has been brought to an end with immediate effect.
+"His tenure as captain has been brought to an end with immediate effect."

 Ryder Cup Europe added that the decision had been made "in light of decisions made by Henrik in relation to his personal circumstances" and that it had "become clear" he would "not be able to fulfil certain contractual obligations to Ryder Cup Europe".